MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 The `onMessage` method registers a listener that calls the dialog's `run` method to start or continue the dialog.

 Separately, the bot overrides the `ActivityHandler.run` method to save conversation and user state to storage.
-In this way, we are saving state after the message handler completes but before the turn itself completes.
+In this way, the state is saved after the message handler completes but before the turn itself completes.

 **bots/dialogBot.js**